 Danni Parks - Director

-Danni’s grant-giving experience during her nine years at WFN has covered Asia, Africa and Latin America, her work contributing to raising and distributing over £18m in conservation grants.
+Danni’s grant-giving experience during her ten years at WFN has covered Asia, Africa and Latin America, her work contributing to raising and distributing over £18m in conservation grants.
 As Director, Danni oversees the charity’s operations, fundraising partnerships and conservation programmes, and leads on delivery of the Whitley Awards Ceremony.
-Leaving the University of Sheffield with a degree in Zoology (First-class) in 2008, Danni gained experience working in Indonesia, before studying for a Masters in Conservation Science at Imperial College London, completing her thesis in Bonaire on human-wildlife conflict and the Yellow-Shouldered Parrot.
-Danni has worked for a number of environmental organisations including Earthwatch and the British Ecological Society.
-She is a Trustee and Mentor at the Magnolia Incentive working with young people as they begin university, and a Trustee of WildTeam UK – a charity focused on providing conservationists worldwide with the skills to design and deliver conservation projects.
+Gaining a BSc in Zoology from the University of Sheffield in 2008, Danni worked in Indonesia, before studying for an MSc in Conservation Science at Imperial College London, completing her thesis in human-wildlife conflict.
+Danni has worked for environmental organisations including Earthwatch and the British Ecological Society.
+She is a Trustee of WildTeam UK, part of the Strategic Advisory Board for Conservation Optimism, a Mentor and Advisory Board member at the Magnolia Incentive and Co-Chair of the Conservation Evidence Working Group.

 Amy Forshaw - Communications Manager (Maternity Cover)